Your registration fee includes:

 University of Tennessee

 Dr. William Thomas received his DVM and MS from Auburn University and completed a residency in Neurology and Neurosurgery at Auburn University.
 He was previously an instructor at North Carolina State University and for the past 25 years he has been at the University of Tennessee.
-He has authored 2 textbooks, and over 50 scientific publications and book chapters.
+Dr. Thomas has authored 2 textbooks, and over 50 scientific publications and book chapters.